Frequently Asked Questions:

 Are there any Costs Involved?

 A: Yes.
-You fund raise an $850 dollar donation for a 60 day cycle.
+You fund raise an $850 dollar donation for a 60 day cycle - which is the length of most of our cycles.
 This equates to just $106 per week.
 This donation covers the cost of airport transfers, accommodation, Breakfast & Lunch on weekdays, clean drinking water, Teaching Resources, one Visa sponsorship letter, comprehensive training and induction upon arrival, continued training and support throughout the placement, and MUCH MUCH MORE!
 You are responsible for your own flights, DBS checks, health insurance and visa.